Balancing a Business on the Side With a 9-5 Job

 Take Advantage of Your Lunch Break/ Downtime

-At my job, I currently have an hour lunch break.
+I currently have an hour lunch break.
 It typically takes me 15-20 minutes to eat.
 During the rest of my break, I do something side hustle related.
 I usually reply to blog post comments or ship out packages.
-There’s a post office about five minutes away from my office.
-I’m usually over there multiple times each week.
+There’s a post office about seven minutes away from my home office.

-If I have downtime at the job, I’m usually working on content or doing something else.
-If you have a job that has downtime, instead of wasting your time watching shows or videos that won’t help you, be proactive and work on your side hustle.
+If I have downtime at the job, I usually work on content or do something else.
+If you have a job with downtime, instead of wasting time watching shows or videos that won’t help you, be proactive and work on your side hustle.

 Wake up Early